 During the third weekend in May, we host our Annual Plant Sale Fundraiser in conjunction with Dexter Green Day.
 Any leftover plants become the foundation for our school gardens and also for students’ home gardens.

 Since the beginning of the program, Dexter Farm to School has partnered with Dexter Food and Nutrition Program to serve monthly, fresh, local produce at DCS cafeterias in addition to three All-Michigan sourced meals a year.

-Produce is not only purchased from local farms but also directly from school gardens.
-The component of the Farm to School Program not only increases community and helps the local economy, it also gives Dexter students a sense of pride in their school and community.
+Produce is not only purchased from local farms but also directly from Dexter school gardens.
+This component of the Farm to School Program not only increases community and helps the local economy, it also gives Dexter students a sense of pride in their school and community.

 During cafeteria offerings, students can vote or give a “thumbs up” if they like the local serving.
 Most students even ask for seconds!